 The programme will be nationally executed under the overall co-ordination of the Ministry of Foreign Affairs.
 Government Ministries, NGOs and UN system agencies will implement programme activities.

-The Cooperation Framework will be made operational through the development of joint work plan(s) (JWPs).
+The Cooperation Framework will be made operational through the development of joint work plan(s) (JWPs)1.

 To the extent possible, the UN system and partners will use the minimum documents necessary, namely the signed Cooperation Framework and signed joint or agency-specific work plans and project documents to implement programmatic initiatives.
-However, as necessary and appropriate, project documents can be prepared using, inter alia, the relevant text from the Cooperation Framework and joint or agency-specific work plans and / or project documents.
-Cash assistance for travel, stipends, honoraria and other costs shall be set at rates commensurate with those applied in the country, but not higher than those applicable to the United Nations system (as stated in the ICSC circulars).
+However, as necessary and appropriate, project documents can be prepared using, inter alia, the relevant text from the Cooperation

-&lt;sup>1 As per the UNDG Standard Operating Procedures (SOPs) for countries adopting the "Delivering as One" approach.
+1 As per the UNDG Standard Operating Procedures (SOPs) for countries adopting the "Delivering as One" approach.